 2. Temporary suspension of local price collection

-For sectors that are currently completely closed (e.g. fitness centers, movie theaters, etc.), there are currently no consumption expenditure anymore.
+For sectors that are currently completely closed (e.g. restaurants, etc.), there are currently no consumption expenditure anymore.
 In these cases, no price observation can take place.

-For sectors with no seasonal pattern in the monthly pricing, the last available prices were simply carried forward.
+For sectors with no seasonal pattern in the monthly pricing, such as restaurants and hairdressers, the last available prices were simply carried forward.
 Given that in normal circumstances these prices also vary little from month to month, it is more than likely that these prices will also be the prices applied when the sectors can reopen.
 This method is also used in normal times, for instance at the end of the football season prices are carry forward until the start of the new season.

 For closed and not recommended sectors where monthly price changes are characterised by a seasonal pattern (hotels, travels, airplane tickets, etc.), prices cannot be carried forward, because it would lead to a break in the seasonal pattern of the index series, which would impact the year-on-year changes (inflation).
 Given the weight of these sectors, this would also distort the global inflation, both this year and next year.